easegress-io/easegress/test/e2e/autotestscripts.md

-1. To run autoexec*.sh need `deploy.env` and `autotest.env`, this file pull from easegateway-configuration repository by jenkins.If Manual run testscripts without those two env file, you need create its.
+1. To run autoexec*.sh need `deploy.env` and `autotest.env`, this file pull from easegress-configuration repository by jenkins.If Manual run testscripts without those two env file, you need create its.
 2. `deploy.env` : It's configuation deploy host and directory, and health status check api.
     ```
     DEPLOY_ENV=km
     DEPLOY_ENV=km
     if [ "$BUILDDIR" = "" ];then
-        BUILDDIR=${HOME}/backdemo/easegateway
+        BUILDDIR=${HOME}/backdemo/easegress
     fi
     if [ "$PRODLABDIR" = "" ];then
         PRODLABDIR=${HOME}/backdemo/prodlab/bin